Home Staging Tips

 Curb Appeal Checklist

-Begin with the outside of your home, or your curb appeal.
-Look at the exterior of your home from a street view.
-What jumps out at you?
-What positive features seem waiting to be noticed?Acknowledging this helps us to choose what steps we can take to draw buyers from the street and into your home.
-If your home isn't attractive on the outside with retouched paint and bright greenery it's time to get those things done.
-Refer to the Curb Appeal Checklist and increase your house's final selling price.
+Begin with the exterior of your home, better known as your curb appeal.
+Take a fresh look at the outside of your house from the view of a passerby.
+What do you notice first?
+What positive characteristics seem hidden?Knowing this assists us in determining what plan of action we can use to draw buyers from the street and into your home.
+If your home's exterior isn't inviting with retouched paint and blooming garden plants it's time to get those things done.
+Follow the Curb Appeal Checklist and add dollars to your house's final selling price.

 Welcome Home Checklist

-I'll ensure your home is appealing and that it's welcoming, staying away from "offensive" or "personalized" shades on the walls and furniture.
-And if you've already moved out, you can think about temporary furniture.
-You want your house to look homey as opposed to barren.
+I'll make sure your home is neutral and that it's friendly, avoiding "loud" or "personalized" shades on the walls and furniture.
+And if none of your belongings are there, you can think about renting furnishings.
+The goal is for your house to look ready to live in as opposed to deserted.

 Setting the Stage

-You'll know when to host an Open House, because all of the improvements mesh together to paint a picture of what buyers can envision when they consider buying your house.
-Brightening up each room is of major importance, so we'll do things like part the curtains and reduce shadows where needed to welcome the buyer.
-Together we'll enhance the mood of the house with enjoyable music to listen to while guests look at your home and ensure a pleasing aroma circulates from every room.
-We'll include cozy-looking blankets, and pillows on your chairs and bedding.
-We want buyers to feel like your current home has the potential to be.
+In every opportunity, we want to engage the buyer's senses.
+Brightening up your interior is critical, so we'll do things like part the curtains and add lighting where needed to show off your house.
+Together we'll enhance the mood of the house with enjoyable music to listen to while guests experience your home and assure a delightful scent circulates room-to-room.
+We'll add cozy-looking blankets, and place pillows on your love seat and bedding.
+Buyers should feel like your current house is their future home.